atlassubbed/atlas-query-stream/README.md

 #### returning data

 If a query returns an `Array` or a `Function`, the query stream will assume you are returning another query.
 Results should be any truthy value except an `Array` or `Function`.
 If your query needs to return an array of data, return an object with an array field instead: `{results: yourArray}`.
-Returning any falsy value will tell the query stream that the current query did not find any result.
+Returning any non-null falsy value will tell the query stream that the current query did not find any result.
 In this case, the query will be re-run in the (sub)tree in which it was started.

 #### query order